There are scant authentic records of cannabis history, but these are some juicy ancient details we do know.

 For example, there is some evidence that several of the Egyptian gods were avid cannabis users.
 The most prominent of those gods is Seshata.

 Seshata is the goddess of writing, wisdom, and knowledge.
 She was also a renowned scribe and surveyor, as well as a master of astrology, astronomy, and architecture.
 Funnily enough, we still associate many of these professions with cannabis use.
 Additionally, depictions of Seshata often include what looks like a cannabis leaf above her head.
 The leaf is usually on top of a stem that protrudes from her head in these images.
 However, some say it’s a seven-point star or a lotus flower.
 They say that assuming it’s a cannabis leaf confirms bias, but there’s no denying that it certainly resembles the plant.

 Those who immediately deny it’s a cannabis flower are often those who would rather not associate these gods with cannabis.
 Unfortunately, it’s incredibly difficult to decipher if it is indeed a cannabis flower.
 If it is, it’s a clear indication that Ancient Egyptians consumed cannabis and that this consumption was in no way secretive but instead celebrated.

 Napoleon, Cannabis, and Hash in Egyptian Culture

 Since Ancient Egyptians may have been engaging with the cannabis plant for more than textiles and rope, it should perhaps come as no surprise that cannabis use was widely prevalent in Egypt when Napoleon invaded the country in the late 18th Century.
 According to a piece that appeared in The Economist one of his officers wrote at the time that half of the Egyptian men were in a “perpetual state of stupor” due to their consumption of hash.
 This account makes sense as northern Africa still produces a lot of hashish to this day.
 Morocco being one of the main producers.

 The same article explains how Napoleon’s soldiers made hash their drug of choice since alcohol was nearly impossible to find.
-Apparently, the French began to outlaw hashish, as well, but the soldiers seemed to disregard the orders.
+Apparently, the French began to outlaw hashish, as well, but the soldiers disregarded the orders.
 When they left Egypt a few years later, they took substantial quantities of the hash back home with them.